JakeButf/Godot64Controller/README.md

 # SuperGodotController
+##SuperGodotController is not currently in a usable state.
- A 90's style 3d platformer controller for use in Godot 4
+A 90's style 3d platformer controller for use in Godot 4.